joy-joy2001/order-summary-component-main/README.md

 Will go back to my previous project, the 3-card component preview thingy and try to recreate the project using flexbox!
 Relative and Absolute units is another thing.
 The way I was just guessing how many 'ems' this thing should be and the other thign should be!!
 I;m sure theres a more succint way to use these types of measurements.
 I understand using percentages but I decided I wanted to go withs 'em' this time round and I still don't understand how it works.
 All I know is that it just does...

+PS...
+I'm gonna redo this site again cos ngl, I feel like this could have been written with less CSS.
+At one point I got frustrated and I said 'bun this, I'll just repeat the rules...'
+Obviously not a good trait for a programmer to have, its just that I was learning Flexbox and it really grinded my gears so I neglected using the proper guidelines LOOOL

 ### Useful resources